audrow/yatm/README.md

 npm link # call directly with tcm
 ```

 From there, you should be able to run the following command.
 If this doesn't work make sure that the place where node files are being stored is in your system path (`PATH`).
+You can also use `npx ts-node src/index.ts`.

 ```bash
 tcm -h